andreas-glaser/necesse-docker-compose/README.md

 ## Downloading Without Git

 Download the latest release `.tar.gz` or `.zip` from the [GitHub Releases](https://github.com/andreas-glaser/necesse-docker-compose/releases) page.
 Extract it and continue with the Quickstart from step 2.
+If you need an older version, choose the appropriate tag from the releases list.

 ## Environment Variables